Islam-Ossama/BI-amazon-sales/README.md

 ## Prerequisites

-- SQL-compatible database (e.g., PostgreSQL, MySQL, SQLite)
-- SQL client (e.g., DBeaver, pgAdmin, or command-line interface)
-- Microsoft Excel for data preprocessing
-- Power BI Desktop and Tableau for visualization
+- Power BI Desktop for data analysis and visualization

 ## Setup